morris/vanilla-todo/README.md

 which was good enough to get going but requires manually reloading the application on every change.

-Tooling for most modern frameworks supports _hot reloading_, i.e. updating the application in place when changing source files.
+Most modern frameworks support _hot reloading_,
-Hot reloading provides fast feedback during development;
+i.e. updating the application in place when changing source files.
-especially useful when fine-tuning visuals.
+Hot reloading provides fast feedback during development, especially useful for fine-tuning visuals.

 Unfortunately, I could not find a local development server supporting some form of hot reloading